-What We Like: Again, it’s $20.
-Some bags of coffee are more than that.
-Its ultra-compact size is also a plus for those of us with limited counter space.
+What We Like: I mean, it's $21.
+Some bags of coffee cost more than that.
+Its ultra-compact size is also a plus for those with limited counter space.

 What We Don’t Like: Similar to the Black + Decker model, this coffee maker will make a quick, overly bitter pot of coffee brewed at temperatures that pull far too many coffee solids away from the grounds.
 The materials used are as cheap as possible (the brew basket hanger broke within a month) and the integrated mesh metal filter, which is meant to replace any need for paper filters, becomes so stained with past batches that new pots of coffee you brew taste like old coffee.
 It’s also not fine enough, leaving plenty of silt and grime in the pot after brewing.

 What We Like: Hamilton Beach’s coffee maker is inexpensive (and goes on sale often) and its programmable function works consistently and is easy enough to set up.
 The detachable water reservoir is also a nice touch.

 What We Don’t Like: As Wirecutter notes in its positive review of the machine, it’s really not for people who want above average coffee.
 The pots it brews are, like the Mr. Coffee, over-extracted, bitter and quell much of coffee’s natural flavor.
 The machine also over soaked the grounds to the point that the filter bent over and into the grounds, which caused some water to fall through to the carafe having not touched any coffee.

 Cuisinart 12-Cup Brewer

 What We Like: It comes in a lot of different colors, it’s compact and, at the end of the day, the coffee it brews isn’t terrible.
 Using the right preset settings, you can brew a decent pot out of it.